mstksg/inCode/copy/entries/fixvec-2.md

 [2015]: https://blog.jle.im/entry/fixed-length-vector-types-in-haskell-2015.html

 Immediately after it was posted, people taught me where I went wrong in the idioms I explained, and better and more idiomatic ways to do things.
+And that's great!
+Learning is awesome!

-Unfortunately, I have noticed people referring to the post in a canonical/authoritative way...so the post became an immediate regret to me.
+Unfortunately, however, to my horror, I began noticing people referring to the post in a canonical/authoritative way...so the post became an immediate source of guilt to me.
 I tried correcting things with my [practical dependent types in haskell][deptypes] series the next year, which incorporated what I had learned.
-But I still saw my 2015 post being used as a reference, so I figured that writing a direct replacement/follow-up as the only way I would ever fix this!
+But I still saw my 2015 post being used as a reference even after that post, so I figured that writing a direct replacement/follow-up as the only way I would ever fix this!

 [deptypes]: https://blog.jle.im/entries/series/+practical-dependent-types-in-haskell.html